Teng County

 Teng County or Tengxian (藤县 (Téng Xiàn); Dwngz Yen) is a county of eastern Guangxi, China.
 It is under the administration of the prefecture-level city of Wuzhou.
 As of 2021, it had a population of 1,125,264 residing in an area of 3945.62 km2.
-The county is divided into a northern and southern part by the Xun River.
+The county is divided into northern and southern parts by the Xun River.

 History

 Teng County was part of Baiyue areas until coming under Qin dynasty rule in 214 BC.
-In 583 AD, the county seat Tengzhou was established, while the county was called Yongping Commandery.
-In 621 Yongping was renamed to Teng County.
+In 583 AD, the county was called Yongping Commandery with its administrative seat established at Tengzhou.
+In 621, Yongping was renamed to Teng County.

 On 21 March 2022, China Eastern Airlines Flight 5735 crashed in the county, killing all 132 people on board.

 Administrative divisions

 Teng County administers 15 towns and 2 townships.